-My work explores the anxiety of being inside a body.
-I use the figure as a means of exploring this disconnect.
-My figures have a complicated relationship with their own bodies.
-They are constantly shifting and ambiguous, never maintaining a stable identity.
-They have traits and characteristics which mimic ours, but they can't quite make it work.
-Caught in a constant loop of failure, they occupy an unsure psychological space between humor, grotesquery, and pity.
-We empathize with them, but we aren’t sure how to approach them.
+My work explores the anxiety that comes with being in a body.
+I use the deformation and transformation of the figure as a means of facilitating an empathetic state.
+My figures are in a cold war with their own bodies, which constantly threatens to boil over into outright conflict.
+Permanently shifting and liminal, they are in a struggle to maintain a semblance of their agency.
+They occupy an unsure psychological space which fluctuates between humor, horror, and pity.
+We identify with them, but we aren’t quite sure how we can help them.

-Brandon Geurts was born in Dayton, Ohio and currently resides in Tampa, Florida.
+Brandon Geurts was born in Dayton, Ohio and currently resides in Washington, D.C.
 He received his Bachelors of Fine Arts at the University of Central Florida in 2013, and received his Masters of Fine Arts at the University of South Florida in 2017.